 - Operate at a safe speed and always maintain a good lookout.

-For information about boating safety visit Maritime Safety Victoria or call 1800 223 022 for a copy of the Victorian Recreational Boating Safety Handbook.
+Click here for more information on boating safety or call 1800 223 022 for a copy of the Victorian Recreational Boating Safety Handbook.

 Port Phillip Heads is a major shipping channel, dive location and popular fishing destination.

 It’s also home to Marine National Parks and Sanctuaries where no fishing can take place.

 The best way to avoid Marine National Parks and Sanctuaries is to use the ‘Can I Fish Here’ function on our app.